idiotekk/idiotekk.github.io/_posts/2020-12-17-techo-invest.markdown

 - Myspace: still exists, but only a music site.
 It was once an oppoent of Facebook, but failed because of bad user experience.
 - Netscape: once the only competitor of Internet Explorer (now both are history).
 Firefox was born out of it.

 Most of these companies failed because they were unable to keep up with the advances of technologies, or their products did not fit market well.
-See more company failures at [failory.com](https://www.failory.com/cemetery)
+See more company failures at [failory.com](https://www.failory.com/cemetery).
+So one does not simply invest in a tech companiess and hold for 10 years, and 10x his/her money.
+Work needs to be done to do the right investment!

+What are the industries that expect significant growth in the next decades?
+Let's look at the holding of ARK, an ETF that invests in tech sector:
+1. TSLA, new energy vechicle
+2. ROKU, streaming
+3. CRSP, gene-editing
+4. SQ, electric payment
+5. NVTA, gene testing
+6. TDOC, telemedicine
+7. Z, online real-estate
+8. PRLB, 3d printing
+9. SPOT, audio streaming
+10. PSTG, clouding computing
+These basically represent the hottest trends in technologies: gene techonology, EV, telemedicine, cloud computing/storage.